Towards General Loop Invariant Generation: A Benchmark of Programs with Memory Manipulation: LLM-SE: Loop Invariant Generator via Coordinating Large Language Models and Symbolic Execution

-By constantly inferring the terms via LLM, we can end up with generated loop invariants.
-Overall in this process and to further check the validity of the loop invariant, we need two separation logic operations: symbolic execution and entailment solver.
-As they are well-known techniques, we will briefly introduce them in the next subsection.
+\end{small} By constantly inferring the terms of loop invariants via LLM, we can end up with valid loop invariants.
+Please note that this is only a very simple example and many programs are way more complicated than this one, of which the loop invariant is not easily found.
+We will place more examples in the supplementary file, please refer to them if interested.